testdevopser/domain-audit/README.md

 - **Network/DNS**
   - The script depends entirely on DNS resolution.
   - Network issues or DNS misconfiguration will show up as `missing`/`error`/`unknown`.
+  - DNS lookups use short timeouts and a couple of retries to reduce random flakiness.

 ---